Darling-dev/Athena/README.md

 ## Windows
     To start using Athena
     Double-click on Athena.exe
-    Enter your phone and recieved code
+    Enter your phone and recieved code (at the first authorization) Select needed options and start attack
-    Enter username which you would to spam and press enter

    ![Windows](https://user-images.githubusercontent.com/30958621/158412082-eb8729bb-7451-4845-bb6a-fd6e87c99d03.jpg)